Triplkrypl/avr-net-enc28j60/README.md

 // lower value is good for more dynamic network in smaller cache will often rewrite unused ip in cache
 #define NET_ARP_CACHE_SIZE 5
 // define how many tcp connection can live in AVR (server/client connections)
-// if number connections is equal as limit all new incoming TCP connections is dropped and new client connection fail
+// if number connections is equal as limit all new incoming TCP connections is dropped
 // bigger value allow more connected hosts at one time
 // lower value is RAM free
 #define TCP_MAX_CONNECTIONS 2